worka/vanilla-js-wheel-zoom/README.md

     speed: 10,
     // zoom to maximum (minimum) size on click
     zoomOnClick: true,
+    // zoom to maximum (minimum) size on double click
+    zoomOnDblClick: false,
     // if is true, then when the source image changes, the plugin will automatically restart init function (used with type = image)
     // attention: if false, it will work correctly only if the images are of the same size
     watchImageChange: true,